 What to do if you lost your COVID-19 vaccine card

 If you need proof of immunization, the best place to start is by contacting the clinic, doctor, or healthcare provider that administered the vaccination.
 If your provider has the record on file, this will be the fastest way of obtaining your records.
-They City of Boerne/Kendall County vaccination records are being submitted to the state.
+The City of Boerne/Kendall County vaccination records are being submitted to the state.
 To request a copy of your COVID-19 immunization records for a person over 18 years of age, complete and submit (by fax or mail) an ImmTrac2 Adult Consent Form (F11-13366) and an Authorization to Release ImmTrac2 History Form (F11-11406).
 For assistance, call the Immunization Unit at (800) 252-9152.

 Current Rules and Regulations

 As we see more COVID-19 vaccines available and more doses being administered we are also seeing more variants.
 Dr. Jason Bowling, hospital epidemiologist for University Health, answers questions about what kind of protection we can expect in the changing COVID-19 landscape.
 This is vital information because Boerne does not have a freestanding hospital and is reliant upon a hospital bed being available in San Antonio for treatment in times of critical care.
 Watch the video with Dr. Bowling below or click here to watch on YouTube.